shrishkukde/shrishkukde/README.md

 I have a passion for learning and love sharing my knowledge with others.
-In case you need any help related to Android Development, then please feel free to submit a request [here](https://github.com/shrishkukde/shrishkukde/issues/new/choose).
+In case you need any help related to Android Development, then please feel free to post your questions and queries [here](https://github.com/shrishkukde/shrishkukde/issues/new/choose).

 My Digital Garden: :evergreen_tree: :sunflower:
 I learn regularly through Google's Codelab and other resources available online.